-In accordance with the Act on Statutory Auditors, we confirm, that the Company has prepared a statement on non-financial information mentioned in article 49b, section 1 of the Accounting Act as a separate element of the Directors' Report.
+In accordance with the requirements of the Act on Statutory Auditors, we inform that the Company has included in Directors' Report information on the preparation of a separate report on non-financial information, referred to in art.
+49b par.
+9 of the Accounting Act and that the Company has prepared such a separate report.

-We have not performed any attestation procedures in respect to the statement on non-financial information and do not express any assurance in its respect.
+We have not performed any attestation procedures services in respect to the separate report on non-financial information and do not express any assurance in its respect.